mihai-vlc/sublime-jsfmt/README.md

 There's a `.jsfmtrc-sample` in this repo.
 It's a good start.
 Rename it and toss it somewhere.
 Try it out.

+### Installing plugins
+If you want to use a plugin that is not installed by default you will need to follow the next steps:
+1. Go to the packages folder (Preferences -> Browse Packages)
+2. cd into the jsfmt folder.
+3. Install the plugins you need.
+4. Go to your jsfmt settings file and add the name of the plugin in the plugins array.

 #### Compatibility

 Should work in both ST2 and ST3.